jonocodes/pwder/README.md

     pwder> PWDER_HERE_DIR=$(pwd)/examples rerun 'ruby app.rb'

 WARNING: This should be used in testing or development only, and if set incorrectly can expose a security risk to the server.
 For example if PWDER_HERE_DIR is set to '/', then the consumer can visit '/here/etc/passwd' in their browser.

+## Fun

+Try some [PWDer-ception](http://pwder.io/examples/pwderception.md)?
+PWDer in PWDer in PWDer ...